-After exploring the city of Salzburg, make sure to take a few day trips to explore its surroundings.
+Once you are done with your Salzburg itinerary and saw all the mayor sights in the city, make sure to take a few day trips to explore its surroundings.
 Salzburg is a great central location to do a number of day trips from as it has great and reliable transportation system.
 So don’t let not having a car stop you from leaving the city and hop on the next train or bus to some of the most beautiful sights in Austria.
 Here are some of the best day trips from Salzburg!
 Enjoy!

 1. Werfen Ice Cave (Eisriesenwelt)

 Eisriesenwelt is an impressive natural limestone and ice cave hidden in Hochkogel mountain in Werfen, Austria.
 As visitors, climb and descend over 1400 steps through the pitch black 26 mile long cave with hand held lamps, they can see large ice sculptures shaped like polar bears or elephants come to life!
 Even on the hottest days in Austria, this cave is still 0 °C/ 32 °F. It’s by far the coolest (pun intended) day trip from Salzburg!

 For more in depth information check out our guide to visiting the world’s largest ice cave.

 - By Car: Take the Tauern motorway (A10) south and take exit 34-Paß Lueg (40 min. drive) From there follow the Eisriesenwelt signs up the mountain to the entrance.

 - By Public Transportation: Take a direct train from Salzburg Hauptbahnhof to Werfen Bahnhof, from there you can either wait for the local Eishöhle bound bus which leaves every 2 hours from 8:18 am until 2:18pm, or walk 5 minutes to the Parkplatz Gries and catch a bus to the visitors center which leaves about every 25 minutes.
 Roundtrip bus fare: Adults: € 7, Kids: € 5.